microsoft/CCF/doc/governance/proposals.rst

 Withdrawing a Proposal
 ----------------------

-At any stage during the voting process, before the proposal is accepted, the proposing member may unanimously withdraw a proposal by calling :http:POST:`/gov/members/proposals/{proposalId}:withdraw`:
+At any stage during the voting process, before the proposal is accepted, the proposing member may unilaterally withdraw a proposal by calling :http:POST:`/gov/members/proposals/{proposalId}:withdraw`:

 .. code-block:: bash